renanstd/python-chat-socketio/README.md

 # Todo

-- [ ] Adicionar persistência de informações
+- [ ] Persistir as informações trocadas no chat